What’s the Right Solution for You?

 Snoring and obstructive sleep apnea surgery is a new and changing medical field.
 Dr. Kezirian’s specialization, experience, and research allows him to provide the most advanced patient care.
 This includes selecting surgery, performing procedures, or recognizing when not to have surgery at all.
 His research has been funded by the National Institutes of Health and major organizations, and this work is recognized nationally and internationally.
 He is double Board-certified in otolaryngology—head and neck surgery and sleep medicine, which is important because of the complex relationships between snoring, sleep apnea, and other sleep disorders that affect surgery results.
 Dr. Kezirian takes pride in training other surgeons through courses and invited lectures in this country and around the world.
 Finally, he works extensively with established and startup companies in the development and refinement of new technologies, with the goal of developing and delivering cutting-edge care.

 There are many surgeons who are new to the field of surgery for snoring and sleep apnea but who are advertising themselves as experts in this area.
 Many of these surgeons have training in facial plastic surgery but have no advanced training in snoring and sleep apnea.
 To pick one example, there are people touting themselves as experts in minimally-invasive procedures such as the Pillar Procedure.
 Dr. Kezirian was one of the first surgeons in the United States performing the Pillar Procedure.
-While others may be offering that procedure to everyone they see with snoring and sleep apnea, Dr. Kezirian takes a more careful approach, treating patients with this procedure based on a thorough understanding of his experience and that of others.
-The most important factor in obtaining good results for this procedure, like any treatment, is using it only in patients who would be expected to obtain the most benefit.
-There are simply many claims out there on other websites, in particular related to this procedure, that are not true and not supported by any research.
+While others may be offering that procedure to everyone they see with snoring and sleep apnea, Dr. Kezirian takes a more careful approach, treating patients based on a thorough understanding of his experience and that of others.
+The most important factor in obtaining good results is using procedures only in patients who would be expected to obtain the most benefit.
+There are simply many claims out there on other websites that are not true and not supported by any research.
 Dr. Kezirian treats patients based not only on his extensive experience but also on the published research from other experts.